Building an Effective Content Strategy for Your School or University

 Universities can also make good use of infographics by keeping students up to date with their active engagement with social issues.
 Simple steps illustrating your operative methods in making campus a safe space for the LGBTQI+ community, or addressing misogynistic behaviour will reassure students that their voices are being heard and they are welcomed by the university’s values.
 These infographics can be publicised on Instagram because they are easily accessible and shareable.
 As a result, students can quickly and effectively absorb information and encourage others to get involved in taking action.

 Instagram is a popular social media platform for infographics for another reason.
-You can organize specific social issues into reels, therefore making it easy for students to clearly and quickly your various active strategies in tackling students’ concerns.
+You can organize specific social issues into reels, therefore making it easy for students to quickly and clearly understand your various active strategies in tackling students’ concerns.
 Have a look at the Instagram account for the University of Leeds to see how they have utilised this feature effectively.

 Although paperwork is quickly being rendered futile in the wake of increased digital content, a simple newsletter can help gain a lot of visibility for your school or university.
 As a termly instalment from the headteacher or vice-chancellor, a newsletter can be a straightforward summary of accomplishments and promote news and upcoming events.
 The headteacher or vice-chancellor directly writing to parents and pupils conveys a more personalised touch and demonstrates how invested the principals of your institution are in maintaining a connection with the school community.